 In November, a long-lost Leonardo da Vinci painting sold at auction for a record $450.3 million, the most ever paid for a piece of art.
-The bidding war was overseen by Christie’s, the venerable British auction house that also handled the record-shattering sales of Audrey Hepburn’s dress from “Breakfast at Tiffany’s” and George Washington’s personal annotated copy of the U.S. Constitution.
+The bidding war was overseen by Christie’s, the venerable British auction house that also administered the record-shattering sales of Audrey Hepburn’s dress from “Breakfast at Tiffany’s” and George Washington’s personal annotated copy of the U.S. Constitution.

 Wild Bill is different from Christie’s.

-Customers at Wild Bill’s auction house in Vass are more likely to leave with offbeat curios than coveted artifacts.
-Some of the items sold during Saturday’s auction included a Dale Earnhardt bobblehead, zip-locked bags of Mardi Gras beads, a gold-plated Elvis Presley coin and multiple copies of the 2011 video game “Skylanders.”
+Customers at Wild Bill’s auction house in Vass are more likely to leave with offbeat curios than widely coveted artifacts.
+Some of the items sold during Saturday’s auction include a Dale Earnhardt bobblehead, zip-locked bags of Mardi Gras beads, a gold-plated Elvis Presley coin and multiple copies of the 2011 video game “Skylanders.”

-Bill South, aka “Wild Bill,” bears little resemblance to the shotgun-wielding cowboy on his business card.
+Bill South, aka “Wild Bill,” bears little resemblance to the shotgun-wielding cartoon cowboy on his business card.
 A large-bellied man with a long ponytail, South conducts auctions through a wireless headset connected to a PA system.

 Like any good auctioneer, South can launch seamlessly into a rapid-fire chant: Two and a half, I need five twenty-five.
 Five twenty-five, give me seven fifty.
 Seven fifty, I need ten.
 Give me ten.
 Can I get ten?

-During a recent auction, a competitive back-and-forth broke out over a steam iron.
+At a recent auction, a competitive back-and-forth broke out over a steam iron.
 Bidding began at $20 and dropped to $7 before climbing past the starting price.

 Judy South, Bill’s wife, is also a licensed auctioneer.
 The couple ran an auction house in Sanford for several years before setting up at their current location on Thurlow Lake Road.

 “You can get pretty good deals on stuff, sometimes half to 75 percent off,” said Taylor, who ranked a Daisy BB gun, still in the box, as the most interesting item he’s won.
-“Everybody’s friendly here and it’s somewhere to go to get out of the house.”
+“Everybody’s friendly here, and it’s somewhere to go to get out of the house.”

 Taylor and his wife Teressa are among the more than 40 regular bidders at Wild Bill’s weekly auctions.
 Like the chummy caricature of an old-school salesman, Bill South addresses his customers as “folks” — as in, “folks, where else are you going to get a brand new, king-size sheet set for $10?
 Wild Bill’s, that’s where.”

-Beyond the cut-rate goods — a large can of Lysol, won for $2 — and kitschy castaways — a light-up “applause” sign, won for $15 — the business offers the same heirlooms and antiques that customers might expect from a traditional auction service.
+Beyond the cut-rate goods — a large can of Lysol, won for $2 — and kitschy castaways — a light-up “applause” sign, won for $15 — the business offers the kinds of heirlooms and antiques that customers might expect from a traditional auction service.
 Saturday’s inventory included an assortment of vintage coins, some dating as far back as 1865.